 China’s outreach to groups in Kachin is logical, as the state is key to the BRI: China is developing a US$3 million industrial zone on 4,751 acres in Myitkyina and a US$5 million economic cooperation zone in Kanpiketi, a town in the state’s Special Region 1, which is controlled by the New Democratic Army-Kachin.

 However, the roadmap for the peace process shouldn’t be tied to a destructive dam that brings little benefit to local communities.
 The communities themselves, as well as international development experts and scientists, are speaking out against it.
-The Myanmar government must realise that as long as China is pushing Myitsone on the Kachin population without its consent and cooperation, Beijing’s involvement in the Kachin peace process will only derail it.
+The Myanmar government must realise that as long as China is pushing Myitsone on the Kachin population without their consent and cooperation, Beijing’s involvement in the Kachin peace process will only derail it.